 We are getting a lot of questions from our users about playing Drawize in bigger groups!
-Some people asks how many people can play at once, how to make the game more entertaining for bigger groups or how to use Drawize in the Classroom or during company events.
+Some people ask how many people can play at once, how to make the game more entertaining for bigger groups, or how to use Drawize in the Classroom or during company events.
 Drawize Teams is our answer to these questions :)

 Company events - play during your company team events, virtual or in-person, strengthen interpersonal relations and practice teamwork while having fun

 Classroom - have fun in school while learning or reinforcing what was learned.
 Enable custom words to practice the subject of interest